 SINGLE ARM ROW

-What muscles do the Single Arm Row work?
+What muscles does the Single Arm Row work?

 The single arm row (or dumbbell row) mainly targets the latissimus dorsi (broad muscle on your upper and mid-back) but it also engages your trapezius, rhomboids (other muscles on your back) as well as your deltoids (shoulders) and even your biceps!